| 2.6.1 Retailing is a major industry with particular

 and public conveniences and good public transport information, will

 be detailed in the development brief for the site.
+2.6.32 Environmental enhancement may also involve the buildings

 around the site of Proposal 13, and property owners will be encouraged